Controls

 Repeat

-This control works very similar to a panel, however duplicates of the repeat, including all controls inside, can be made by clicking the green plus sign at the top right of the control.
-If there are multiple panels, clicking the minus sign remove a panel and its contents.
+This control works very similar to a Panel, however duplicates of the Repeat, including all controls inside, can be made by clicking the green plus sign at the top right of the control.
+If there are multiple panels, clicking the minus sign removes a panel and its contents.
+If any users or roles are specified, any other user is excluded from viewing the Repeat.

 This control has the following properties:

-• Users: A username put here allows this specific user to view the control.
+• Users: A username put here allows the specified user to view the control.
+Multiple users can be added as a comma separated list.

-• Roles: Any member of the role name put here will be able to view the Control and its contents.
+• Roles: Any member of a role name put here will be able to view the Control and its contents.
+Multiple roles can be added as a comma separated list.

 • Min: The user will not be able to delete panels so that there are less than this amount.
 The form will start with this many panels when opened.